junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 - Select yes to login and authorize the terminal to access your satellite in your browser

-- Select myToken as the satellite to connect the project to
+- Select `myWebsite` as the satellite to connect the project to

 - Select dist as the location of the compiled app files